 Video 2: Ultrasound-Guided Acupotomy Procedure to Treat Knee Osteoarthritis

-Demonstrator:
+Demonstrator: Zhi Jun Hu

 Ethics Title Card

 Procedures involving human subjects have been approved by the ethics review committee at Guangming Hospital of Traditional Chinese Medicine

 Protocol

 To begin, prepare the treatment room equipped with an air filtration system [1].
 After explaining the needle-knife therapy procedure, instruct the patient to lie down in a supine position, with the affected knee joint fully exposed [2].